 Alma Mater: Seattle University

-Scott Halasz is entering his second season as an assistant coach.
+Scott Halasz is entering his fourth season as an associate head coach.
 Halasz joined the Utes after serving in the same capacity at Pacific Lutheran University.

 Halasz, who has almost 15 years of coaching experience also served as a coach with the Washington Premier soccer club and was the Washington Premier ECNL Director.
 Since 2005, Halasz coached numerous Washington state ODP and EDP teams, including most recently as Region IV ODP Girls 96s assistant coach.